Claude Hinscliff

 Reverend Claude Hinscliff (1875–1964) was a British suffragist.
-He was a leading person in the Church League for Women's Suffrage.
+He was a leading member of the Church League for Women's Suffrage.

 Education and early career

-Hinscliff studied for his licentiate in theology at Durham University.
-He matriculated in 1893 and was awarded a scholarship after performing well in the admissions exam.
-As a student he coxed for the university boat club.
-A member of Hatfield Hall, he graduated in 1896.
-As reported in 15 June 1897 edition of The Times, he was ordained a deacon in the Diocese of Norwich and attached to Parham and Hacheston in Suffolk.
-In December 1899 he was ordained a priest at St George in the Meadows, Nottingham.
-By 1905 he was Vicar of Bobbing in Kent.
+Hinscliff matriculated at Durham University in 1893 to study for a licentiate in theology, and was awarded a scholarship following his performance in the entrance examination.
+A member of Hatfield Hall, he also coxed for the university boat club and graduated in 1896.

+He was ordained deacon in the Diocese of Norwich in 1897 and served at Parham and Hacheston in Suffolk.
+In December 1899, he was ordained priest at St George in the Meadows, Nottingham.
+By 1905, he was vicar of Bobbing in Kent.